 - provide accurate and impartial information about the support and services available in the broader community

 - be approachable to all students, staff and members of the school community

 - respect students, families and staff for their beliefs and not seek to impose their own beliefs or persuade students towards a particular set of beliefs

 - avoid unnecessary physical contact with a student, recognising, however, that there may be some circumstances where physical contact may be appropriate, such as where the student is injured or distraught

 - keep appropriate records to document the support provided to students/school

 - provide access to these records to the school, as appropriate, to ensure the school can meet its duty of care obligations to students.

 Chaplains are in frequent contact with students and are well placed to observe when a child or young person appears to be at risk of abuse or neglect.

 The chaplain must comply with mandatory reporting obligations under the under the Children, Youth and Families Act 2005 as if the chaplain were a 'mandatory reporter'.
-This means that the chaplain must make a report to the.
-See: Department of Health and Human Services (DHHS) Child Protection if they form a reasonablle belief that a student is in need of protection as a result of physical injury or sexual abuse, and the students's parents/guardians/careers are unable or unwilling to protect the student from that abuse.
+This means that the chaplain must make a report to the Department of Health and Human Services (DHHS) Child Protection if they form a reasonable belief that a student is in need of protection as a result of physical injury or sexual abuse, and the student's parents/guardians/careers are unable or unwilling to protect the student from that abuse.
 See: A Step-by-step guide to making a report to Child Protection or Child FIRST.

 All chaplains must: